-The Australian Criminal Intelligence Commission (ACIC) recently released the Organised Crime in Australia 2017 (OCA 2017) report, exploring organised crime threats affecting Australia.
+The Australian Criminal Intelligence Commission (ACIC) released the Organised Crime in Australia 2017 (OCA 2017) report, exploring organised crime threats affecting Australia.

 One key topic explored is Australia’s illicit drug market, in which transnational organised crime organisations play a fundamental role in the manufacture, cultivation, importation and distribution within Australia.